muyuuuu/Graph-Aggregation-by-Metis/README.md

 # Introduction

 An algorithm of huge graph aggregation based on metis.
+You can download the paper [here](http://glaros.dtc.umn.edu/gkhome/node/1186).

 Developing this algorithm with my [partner](https://github.com/dajiaozhu), who has proposed some effective ideas about finding twins, finding relatives and contraction.
 The original repository will be opened until the paper is published, therefore she is not a contributor in this repository.